 |Cup of coffee||£1.61||£1.86|

 |Glass of wine||£3.68||£3.05|

 |Three-course evening meal for two (including a bottle of house wine)||£42.32||£49.90|

 St Tropez is one of the most sought-after spots in Europe, so if you want to be kind to your bank balance, stay well away.

 Algarve’s a budget-friendly European hotspot.
 In fact, it’s getting friendlier and friendlier on your purse strings every year.
-Its prices fell by 16.2% between 2018 and 2019 making it Sunny Beach’s closest competitor (£38.86 vs £57.45).
+Prices there fell by 1% between 2021 and 2022, putting it third in the Post Office's rankings.